davidpots/playsongnotes/_lessons/140 [Kacey Musgraves] Slow Burn.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/1Jl09fiSVSk?showinfo=0" frameborder="0" allowfullscreen></iframe>

 {% include pdf-module.html slug = page.slug pdf_numpages = page.pdf_numpages pdf_version = page.pdf_version has_patreon_url = page.patreon_lesson_url patreon_url = page.patreon_lesson_url free_pdf_available = page.free_pdf_available free_pdf_url = page.free_pdf_url song_name = page.song_title %}

+## Editor's notes

+In this video I'll teach you how to play Slow Burn by Kacey Musgraves on the acoustic guitar.
+This is the opening track from Kacey Musgraves 2018 album "Golden Hour".
+It uses the same 4 chords for most of the song...
+I'll show you play to play them and also break down the strumming pattern.

 ## How to play the chords